-WIA is a Federal program designed to provide financial assistance to those who need it to attend postsecondary vocational programs.
+WIA is a Federal program designed to provide financial assistance to qualified applicant to attend postsecondary vocational programs.
 Eligibility for WIA is determined by one of the following criteria: (1) economically disadvantaged, (2) disabled, or (3) food stamp or AFDC recipient.
-Additional information and application forms are available at the One-Stop Service Center in your area.
+Additional information and application forms are available at the local One-Stop Service Center.